 - Creates a fun atmosphere through an uplifting experience

 In the words of Oscar Wilde, “Success is a science; if you have the right conditions, you get the results!”
-In a workshop recently for the international energy infrastructure firm CB&I, the team exceeded their boss’s expectations when back in the office by their sudden upbeat mood that they were more productive!
-And one Mayfair-based management consultancy showed inordinate amounts of chutzpah by pooling their talents together in just thirty minutes before performing to their colleagues.
+In a workshop recently for the international energy infrastructure firm CB&I, the team exceeded their boss’s expectations.
+When they when back to the office, their mood was upbeat and they were more productive!
+And one Mayfair-based management consultancy showed inordinate amounts of chutzpah by pooling their talents together in just thirty minutes before they did sing in front of their colleagues.

 On an individual level, singing improves our blood flow, stimulates our cognitive responses, improves our co-ordination and keeps us away from GP visits which could mean less absenteeism from work.
 Hurray!

 One CEO cried his eyes out…